 The Governing Body of Peterhouse intends to award a number of Graduate Studentships, to be taken up in October.

 To be eligible for a Peterhouse studentship, applicants must be accepted as a doctoral student by the University of Cambridge.
-They must therefore submit an application for admission to the University through the University’s Board of Graduate Studies, and they must meet whatever criteria are specified by the University and the department or faculty to which they apply.
-You need to make sure that the Faculty to which you apply also considers you for all University studentships for which you are eligible.
-You will find useful information on the University’s Graduate Funding page, at https://www.graduate.study.cam.ac.uk/finance/funding.
-Note that your application for a PhD is made to the University and not to Peterhouse.
+You must therefore submit an application for admission to the University through the University’s Board of Graduate Studies.
+Note that the application for a PhD is made to the University and not to Peterhouse.
+You must meet whatever criteria are specified by the University and the department or faculty to which you apply.
+You need to make sure that the faculty to which you apply also considers you for all University studentships for which you are eligible.
+Useful information can be found on the University’s Graduate Funding page, at https://www.graduate.study.cam.ac.uk/finance/funding.
 You can make your application for Peterhouse Graduate Studentships at the same time as you are making your University application.
 If the University's decision is still to be made and we award you a studentship, the award will be conditional upon your being admitted to the University.
-In your University application you do not need to nominate Peterhouse as your preferred College, but if you are awarded and accept a Peterhouse studentship, you will have to transfer to Peterhouse as successful applicants must study at Peterhouse.
+In your University application you do not need to nominate Peterhouse as your preferred College, but if you are awarded and accept a Peterhouse studentship, you will have to transfer to Peterhouse as successful applicants must study here.
 PhD students who have already started their doctoral studies are eligible only if they are already members of Peterhouse.

 The value of each studentship will depend on whether students are in receipt of other grants.
 If a successful applicant has no funding from other sources, then their studentship will cover University and College fees plus maintenance at the same level as the Arts and Humanities Research Council awards (currently £15609 per year for doctoral students).
 This is what is meant by 'full funding'.

 Successful applicants who have grants from other sources will receive some proportion of full funding.
 Students who already have full funding are not eligible to apply for a Peterhouse studentship.